busstoptaktik/geodesy/ruminations/012-rumination.md

 During this work, we did two very different implementations of the grid based datum transformation method:

 - one preloading the grid into a flat array, and accessing the grid elements directly
-- one doing a `fopen(...)` of the grid, and doing every single grid element access by a combined `fseek(...)`/`fread(...)`-dance.
+- one doing a `fopen(...)` of the grid, and a combined `fseek(...)`/`fread(...)`-dance for every single grid element access.

 To our surprise, *the difference in performance was immaterial!*